Configuring Jenkins CLI tool with non-TrustStore TLS certificates

 1. Visit your CloudBees CI site.

-2. Click its padlock icon to the left of the URL field.
+2. Select its padlock icon to the left of the URL field.

-3. Click the > to the right of Connection.
+3. Select the > to the right of Connection.

-4. Click More Information at the base of the resulting dialog box.
+4. Select More Information at the base of the resulting dialog box.

-5. In the resulting Page Info dialog box, ensure the Security tab is selected and click the View Certificate button.
+5. On the Page Info dialog box, select the Security tab and then select the View Certificate button.

-6. On the resulting Certificate Viewer dialog box, click the Details tab and click the Export button.
+6. On the Certificate Viewer dialog box, select the Details tab and then select the Export button.

-3. Create a keystore and import this certificate by running the command (changing the values appropriately):
+3. Create a keystore and import this certificate by running the following command (change the values as appropriate):

 keytool -import -noprompt -trustcacerts -alias cloudbees-ci.example.com -file cloudbees-ci.example.com.crt -keystore myKeystore -storepass changeme